Bgolearn: a Unified Bayesian Optimization Framework for Accelerating Materials Discovery: Discussion

 Bgolearn provides a practical and scalable framework for data-efficient materials discovery, substantially lowering the barrier to applying Bayesian optimization in real-world research settings.
 By supporting both single- and multi-objective optimization with flexible surrogate models, diverse acquisition strategies, and principled uncertainty quantification, Bgolearn achieves an effective balance between theoretical rigor and computational efficiency.
 Benchmark evaluations demonstrate that Bgolearn can reduce experimental requirements by approximately 40--60\% compared with conventional optimization approaches, while maintaining comparable or superior performance across a broad range of materials design tasks.
+At the same time, we emphasize that Bayesian optimization is not necessarily the best choice in every setting.
+Rather than claiming universal superiority, our aim is to show that Bgolearn offers competitive performance together with strong workflow integration, methodological flexibility, and user accessibility, thereby making BO more practical for routine materials research.

 Looking ahead, Bgolearn provides a flexible methodological basis upon which active learning strategies can be further developed and explored.
-Within this framework, reinforcement learning may serve as a complementary mechanism for modeling sequential decision-making processes, enabling acquisition policies that adapt over extended optimization horizons rather than relying on fixed heuristics.
+Within this framework, reinforcement learning may serve as a complementary mechanism for modeling sequential decision-making processes, enabling acquisition policies that adapt over extended optimization horizons rather than relying on fixed heuristics \cite{yu2026efficient}.
 Such formulations naturally support scenarios involving delayed or sparse feedback, evolving objectives, and operational constraints, which are commonly encountered in closed-loop experimental systems.
 Owing to its modular and fully open-source design, Bgolearn can accommodate these developments alongside existing capabilities such as multi-fidelity optimization and human-in-the-loop decision-making, thereby offering a general and extensible platform for future research in intelligent and autonomous materials discovery.